zakhenry/kotlin-protobuf-oom-reproduction/README.md

 2. See that it runs out of memory (or uses a lot of memory depending on system setup?)

 If you change the number of messages in `src/main/proto/hello_world.proto` you can find a threshold where the size is ok.

+# Compare with Java protos

+1. `git checkout java-api-only`
+2. Run `./gradlew build`

+For me this completes in 13s from cold build (`rm -rf ./build`).
+Compare with crashing out of memory after nearly 10 minutes with Kotlin protos